 The term country does not imply political independence but may refer to any territory for which authorities report separate social or economic statistics.
-Data are shown for economies as they were constituted in 1998, and historical data are revised to reflect current political arrangements.
+Data are shown for economies as they were constituted in 1999, and historical data are revised to reflect current political arrangements.
 Throughout the tables, exceptions are noted.

-As of July 1, 1997, China resumed its exercise of sovereignty over the Special Administrative Region of Hong Kong.
-Data for Hong Kong, China, are shown on a separate line following the entry for China and are included in the aggregates for high-income economies.
-Data for China do not include data for Taiwan, China, unless otherwise noted.

-Data are shown separately whenever possible for the countries formed from the former Czechoslovakia: the Czech Republic and the Slovak Republic.

-Data are shown separately for Eritrea whenever possible; in most cases prior to 1992, however, they are included in the data for Ethiopia.

-Data for Germany refer to the unified Germany, unless otherwise noted.
-Data for Jordan refer to the East Bank only, unless otherwise noted.
+On 1 July 1997 China resumed its exercise of sovereignty over Hong Kong.
+On 20 December 1999 China resumed its exercise of sovereignty over Macao.
+Unless otherwise noted, data for China do not include data for Hong Kong, China; Taiwan, China; or Macao, China.
+Data for the Democratic Republic of the Congo (Congo, Dem.
+Rep., in the table listings) refer to the former Zaire.
+For clarity, this edition also uses the formal name of the Republic of Congo (Congo, Rep., in the table listings).
+Data are shown whenever possible for the individual countries formed from the former Czechoslovakia-the Czech Republic and the Slovak Republic.
+On 25 October 1999 the United Nations Transitional Administration for East Timor (UNTAET) assumed responsibility for the administration of East Timor.
+Data for Indonesia include East Timor.
+Data are shown for Eritrea whenever possible, but in most cases before 1992 Eritrea is included in the data for Ethiopia.
+Data for Germany refer to the unified Germany unless otherwise noted.
+Data for Jordan refer to the East Bank only unless otherwise noted.
+In 1991 the Union of Soviet Socialist Republics was dissolved into 15 countries (Armenia, Azerbaijan, Belarus,

-In 1991 the Union of Soviet Socialist Republics was formally dissolved into 15 countries: Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, the Kyrgyz Republic, Latvia, Lithuania, Moldova, the Russian Federation, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
+Estonia, Georgia, Kazakhstan, the Kyrgyz Republic, Latvia, Lithuania, Moldova, the Russian Federation, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan).
 Whenever possible, data are shown for the individual countries.

-Data for the Republic of Yemen refer to that country as constituted from 1990 onward; data for previous years refer to the former People's Democratic Republic of Yemen and the former Yemen Arab Republic, unless otherwise noted.

-Whenever possible, data are shown for the individual countries formed from the former Yugoslavia: Bosnia and Herzegovina, Croatia, the Former Yugoslav Republic of Macedonia, Slovenia, and the Federal Republic of Yugoslavia (Serbia and Montenegro).
+Data for the Republic of Yemen refer to that country from 1990 onward; data for previous years refer to aggregated data for the former People's Democratic Republic of Yemen and the former Yemen Arab Republic unless otherwise noted.
+In December 1999 the official name of Venezuela was changed to República Bolivariana de Venezuela (Venezuela, RB, in the table listings).
+Whenever possible, data are shown for the individual countries formed from the former Socialist Federal Republic of Yugoslavia-Bosnia and Herzegovina, Croatia, the former Yugoslav Republic of Macedonia, Slovenia, and the Federal Republic of Yugoslavia.
+All references to the Federal Republic of Yugoslavia in the tables are to the Federal Republic of Yugoslavia (Serbia/Montenegro) unless otherwise noted.